oconnor663/duct.py/README.md

 #### `env_clear`

-Clears the entire environment for an expression.
-By default child processes inherit the environment of the parent.
-Note that environment variables like `SystemRoot` are sometimes required on Windows, and it's the caller's responsibility to reestablish these variables as needed.
+Clears the entire parent environment, including `env` values.
+Note that environment variables like `SYSTEMROOT` on Windows might be required by child processes, and it's the caller's responsibility to re-`env` these variables as needed.

 #### `unchecked`